threader/PC-Tuning/docs/post-install.md

 ## Configure Control Panel

-- It is not a bad idea to skim through both the legacy control panel & immersive control panel to ensure nothing is misconfigured, only takes a few minutes to do this anyway.
+- It is not a bad idea to skim through both the legacy control panel & immersive control panel to ensure nothing is misconfigured (only takes a few minutes)

 ## Configure Power Options

-- Set the power plan to high performance in ``Control Panel > Hardware & Sound > Power Options`` (PBO users excluded).
+- Set the power plan to **High performance** in **Control Panel > Hardware & Sound > Power Options**

-- Open CMD & enter the command below to remove every powerplan except the active power scheme, ignore errors.
+- Open CMD & enter the command below to remove every power plan except the active power scheme, ignore errors

     ```bat
 	powercfg -delete 381b4222-f694-41f0-9685-ff5bb260df2e